rhysmoggs/ms4-morgan-and-co/TESTING.md

 1. bag app - All clear.
 1. checkout app - Some lines too long.
 Addressed.
 All clear.
-1. home app - All clear.
-1. contact app - All clear.
 1. morgan_and_co - All clear.
 1. products app - Some lines too long in `views.py`.
 Addressed.
 All clear.
 1. profiles app - Some lines too long.
 Addressed.
 All clear.